josephjojoe/COMSW4156_Team_Project/client/README.md

 ### Configuration Setup

-Create or verify your `config.yaml` file using this template (Example config.yaml built for Anki already in repo):
+Create or verify your `config.yaml` file using this template or edit current `config.yaml` file (Example config.yaml built for Anki already in repo):
 ```yaml
 queue_service:
   base_url: "http://localhost:8080"